rhiaro/questforbrothers/notes/places.md

 There are *many* theories (and legends) about what is down there.

+In Mnt they call it the Valley of Clouds.

 ## Tivnies

 An advanced and democratic nation of very dark-skinned people.
 The Tivnish tend to be tall and soft spoken, and around 50% of people regardless of gender never grow hair on their head or face.
 Those who do tend to have tightly curled short coarse hair.